thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 payloads that are either compressed or use a more efficient encoding otherwise.

 With regards to the handshake itself, various strategies have been applied to reduce the size of the exchanged payloads.
-TLS and DTLS 1.3 use less overhead, depending on the type of key confirmations, when compared to previous versions of the protocol.
+TLS and DTLS 1.3 can reduce handshake overhead compared to previous protocol versions, especially when session resumption avoids retransmitting certificate chains.

 # Forward Secrecy {#forward_secrecy}